isomerpages/imda-pixel/_documentation/Code Template.md

 ```

 How to copy and paste:
-* If you want to add rows to the top or the middle, copy the 1st or the middle code (they are the same)
+* If you want to add rows to the top or the middle, copy the 1st or the middle code
-* If you want to add to the last row, copy the last row, and change the existing last row format to that of the middle row
+* If you want to add to the last row, copy the last row, and change the existing last row format to that of the 1st/middle row
+* Change the src of img
+* Edit equipment name and features, note that the bullet point is simply copied and pasted here

 Code Notes:
 * By default in Isomer, tables have no top border for 1st row and no bottom border for the last row.
 We will leave it as it is.